 The Ring Video Doorbell Pro has integrations with several companies, including Kisi, LockState, Lockitron and Kevo smart locks.
 It can also work with Wemo, ADT Pulse, and Wink Hub.
 In other words, you can have it work with Z-wave devices even if it does not have a Z-wave radio built into it.

 Some of the things you can do with your Ring Video Doorbell Pro and your Z-wave devices include turning the porch lights on once the doorbell detects movement at your front door, or activating the siren once it detects movement from someone who did not ring your doorbell.

 The Ring Video Doorbell Pro draws its power from your doorbell wires, so you would really need to replace your old and current doorbell with the Doorbell Pro.
-Also, it costs $249 (For the latest prices and discounts, check here), which is $50 more expensive than the Skybell HD.
+Also, it is more expensive than the Skybell HD(Check the pricing here).

-And unlike the Skybell HD, which offers free recordings, you would need to pay $30 annually to be able to record videos of what the doorbell camera sees, as well as for storing these videos.
+And unlike the Skybell HD, which offers free recordings, you would need to pay an additional price annually to be able to record videos of what the doorbell camera sees, as well as for storing these videos.
 Ring does not offer a free subscription to their recording and storage service.

 The Ring Video Doorbell Pro also works with Amazon Alexa speakers and IFTTT recipes.

 The Ring Video Doorbell 2 has most of the things that make the Ring Video Doorbell Pro a good deal, and improves on what you wished had been better with it.
 Like the Doorbell Pro, the Ring Video Doorbell 2 also allows you to see who is at the front door without having to open it.

 In fact, you do not even have to be home to see who’s visiting.
 It also has a built-in microphone and speaker that allows two-way communication to happen.
 And it has motion sensors and night vision.